Villarreal held by Getafe as Musacchio suffers injury

 They were knocked out of the King's Cup and the Europa League while their dreams of a Champions League spot have faded.

-Injuries have taken their toll with Bruno Soriano and Denis Cheryshev among the key players that have missed games and now the loss of Musacchio, who also spent a lengthy spell in the treatment room earlier in the season, will be a big blow.
+Injuries have taken their toll with Bruno Soriano and Denis Cheryshev among the key players that have missed games and now the likely loss of Musacchio, who also spent a lengthy spell in the treatment room earlier in the season, would be a big blow.

-Elsewhere, Sergio Garcia gave Espanyol a 1-0 home victory over Athletic Bilbao that moved them up to eighth and Real Sociedad could only draw 2-2 at home with struggling Deportivo la Coruna.

-Sociedad twice went ahead but the Galician side fought back with goals from Lucas Perez and Toche.